rTorresro/version-control-lab/README.md

 # version-control-lab
-This repo contains a python program that does takes an input, takes in some other input, and does something with this other input.
+This is a Python program that takes two inputs from the user and then does Something™ with them.